gregsaun/bear_extruder_and_x_axis/README.md

 ## Compatibility

-This extruder and X axis are matched to each other __and cannot be used separately__.
+Due to a different belt path, this extruder and X axis are matched to each other __and cannot be used separately__.
 As a unit, they are compatible with both Original Prusa and Bear Upgrade frames.

   * This Bear extruder version supports the new IR filament sensor introduced with latest Original Prusa MK2.5S/MK3S extruder.
   * This Bear extruder version is compatible with original Prusa firmware for daily use.
 However, (XY)Z calibration and selftest require a dedicated firmware for these steps only.